westonruter/spoken-word/readme.txt

 == Description ==

+Add text-to-speech (TTS) to content, with playback controls, read-along highlighting, multi-lingual support, and settings for rate, pitch, and voice.

 * Uses local text-to-speech engine in user's browser.
 Directly interfaces with the `speechSynthesis` browser API.
 Zero external requests or dependencies.
 * Words are selected/highlighted as they are being spoken to allow you to read along.
 * Pauses of different length added are between headings versus paragraphs.